gamejolt/doc-game-api/v1.x/batch/batch.md

 ## Remarks

+- The maximum amount of subrequests in one batch request is 50.
+- The `parallel` and `break_on_error` parameters cannot be used in the same request.
 - For more information on how to use the batch request, visit the [Construction](../construction.md) page.
-- The maximum amount of sub requests for one batch requests is 50.
-- The `parallel` and `break_on_error` parameters cannot be used in the same request.

 ## Syntax